Sebastianhju/Runeterra-5e/Items/Rare Items.md

 You don't have disadvantage on stealth checks when wielding this armor.

-While wielding this armor you gain +1 to your armor class.
+_While wielding this armor you gain +1 to your armor class_

 ---